Protecting offshore structures from corrosion and abrasion damage is a constant and expensive challenge for operators.

 A surface with a polyurea coating is simple to clean, maintain and then recoat as needed.
 Pure polyurea coatings can be cured rapidly to create a smooth surface that can be walked upon without harm within less than a minute.
 Another benefit is allowing polyurea to spray up to 6000 microns (and higher) on a sloped or vertical surface without sagging and flowing.

-While Epoxies and paints create an unbreakable and rigid shell, The flexible nature created by pure polyurea coatings permits them to change with expanding and contracting of the base structure when temperatures fluctuate.
+Epoxies and paints produce an impenetrable, rigid shell, whereas pure polyurea coatings’ flexible nature enables them to adapt to the expanding and contracting of the base structure when temperatures change.